 According to scripture, after the body dies, the body decays.
 But the spirit enters into a state which Moses, Jesus and the apostles routinely and repeatedly called "sleep".
 The soul sleeps.
 In this way, thousands of years could pass "quickly".
 Click here to read an in depth study of this doctrine, from the scriptures.

-In the section above titled, "How Can 1000 Years be Quick?", we saw that the prophesied judgement, the New Jerusalem and reigning with Christ in the New Jerusalem was still over 1000 years away when the book of Revelation was written.
-Well, if a young woman heard the words of the book of Revelation in 68 AD, lived fifty years and closed her eyes in death, to open them to the rapture at the second coming (the beginning of the 1000 year reign of Christ), the prophecies came true "in the twinkle of an eye"... just like 1 Corinthians 15:52 said (as I presented in the previous section).
+In the section above titled, "How Can 1000 Years be Quick?", we saw that the great white throne judgement was still over 1000 years away when the book of Revelation was written.
+Well, if a young woman heard the words of the book of Revelation in 68 AD, lived fifty years and closed her eyes in death, to open them to the rapture and resurrection at the second coming (the beginning of the 1000 year reign of Christ), the resurrection came true "in the twinkle of an eye"... just like 1 Corinthians 15:52 said (as I presented in the previous section).
+The resurrection came quickly by the doctrine of departed spirit sleep.

 So, after this theoretical woman heard the book of Revelation, fifty years passed, she closed her eyes in death, in departed spirit sleep, to open her eyes to the fulfillment of the prophecies...
 Is fifty years a short period?
 The singular theme of the book of Revelation is, "signs of what must occur quickly: to reveal Jesus".

-In the eternal perspective that we have from scripture, yes.
+Even if we set aside the doctrines of departed spirit sleep and Christ likeness, scripture considers fifty years to be a short period.
+Scripture takes an eternal perspective.
+Fifty years is quick.
 I will show you, from the scriptures.
-Hebrews 12:9-10 is comparing the discipline of our Heavenly Father it to the discipline of our earthly fathers.
+Hebrews 12:9-10 is comparing the discipline of our Heavenly Father to the discipline of our earthly fathers.
 It said,

 "Furthermore, we had the fathers of our flesh to chasten us, and we paid them respect.
 Shall we not much rather be in subjection to the Father of spirits, and live?
 For they indeed, for a few days, punished us as seemed good to them; but he for our profit, that we may be partakers of his holiness" (Hebrews 12:9-10).